maryletteroa/maryletteroa.github.io/_posts/2025-02-09-erd-and-mermaid.md

 Primary key
 - An attribute or field that uniquely identifies every record within a certain table
-- Only on PK per Entity
+- Only one PK per Entity
 - Rules
     - Has to be unique and identify with only one record in the table
     - Needs to be never changing (e.g. name, street can change for a User entity but userId does not)